 Edgar Cervantes / Android Authority

-6. Go into each conversation and delete whatever you deem unimportant.
+Then go into each conversation and delete what you deem unimportant.

 If WhatsApp isn’t giving you message notifications appropriately, there is a chance you accidentally turned off background data.
 This can easily be fixed in the settings.